IvanMykytyn/connections-management-service/packages/tsconfig/README.md

 # TSConfig

-Our shared base TSConfig for all our apps and packages
+Shared base TSConfig for all our apps and packages